 But how do you actually get your music licensed?

 The truth is you need to build relationships with licensing companies (or well connected people in the licensing game).

 That means you need to start networking, cold emailing, and sending DMs in order to pitch your music.

-This guide will teach you all about music licensing for independent musicians – how it works, what an agreement entails, and how to work with a music licensing company in order to get paid for commercial use of your works.
+This guide will teach you all about song licensing for independent musicians – how it works, what an agreement entails, and how to work with a music licensing company in order to get paid for commercial use of your works.

 Music licensing is a legal agreement by where a composer/author will grant permission for the use of their copyrighted music for various types of commercial projects in exchange for a licensing fee.

 If you are the composer/author for that work, then you will earn the sync fee that gets paid out!
 It’s a glorious way for songwriters and composers in the music industry to receive compensation for their original music.